Berg0162/simcline/Wahoo Kickr/README.md

 12) Inspect the info presented by Serial Monitor for the Zwift road inclination values.....
 <br clear="left">

-# Overview of Wahoo Simcline Program Code Flow and Snippets<br>
+# Overview of Wahoo Simcline nRF52 Code Flow and Snippets<br>
 + Include headers of libraries and declare classes
 ```C++
 .